tihanyin/PSSW100AVB/README.md

 # PSSW100AVB

-This is the PSSW100AVB (Powershell Scripts with 100% AV Bypass) Framework.
+This is the PSSW100AVB (Powershell Scripts With 100% AV Bypass) Framework.

 A list of useful Powershell scripts with 100% AV bypass ratio.
 (At the time of publication).